CAD and BIM data are a common source of GIS content, but before it can be used in ArcGIS Pro, the data must have a defined geospatial location.

 CAD and BIM data positioning

-CAD and BIM data is a common source of GIS content, but before it can be used within ArcGIS Pro, the data must have a defined geospatial location.
-CAD and BIM files are required to have a valid Esri coordinate system (PRJ file) and may require an optional coordinate transformation information (WLD file) to identify how the coordinates in the CAD or BIM data should be positioned on the Earth's surface.
-You will be alerted by ArcGIS Pro when attempting to add CAD or BIM data that does not have a proper coordinate system.
+CAD and BIM files are required to have a valid Esri coordinate system file (.prj) and may require an optional coordinate transformation information file (.wld) to identify how the coordinates in the CAD or BIM data should be positioned on the earth's surface.
+ArcGIS Pro alerts you when you attempt to add CAD or BIM data that does not have a proper coordinate system.
 Notifications will guide you to choose the proper coordinate system.

 Properly positioning CAD and BIM data in ArcGIS Pro may involve two distinct parts.
 First, you must identify the Esri coordinate system reference that defines how ArcGIS will interpret the coordinates stored in the file.
 If the coordinates within the CAD or BIM file do not correspond to the identified coordinate system, you must define how the coordinates should be transformed to move, scale, and rotate the data into the proper position within the chosen coordinate system.
 You have the option to reposition data using the 2D georeferencing or 3D georeferencing tools for CAD and BIM data.

-You can author CAD or BIM files using coordinates that correlate to a known world coordinate system, and then add Esri coordinate system reference information from an projection file (PRJ), or include the coordinate system definition in an AutoCAD drawing created with ArcGIS for AutoCAD.
-Such data would not need a spatial offset world file (WLD3).
+You can author CAD or BIM files using coordinates that correlate to a known world coordinate system, and then add Esri coordinate system reference information from an projection file (.prj), or include the coordinate system definition in an AutoCAD drawing created with ArcGIS for AutoCAD.
+Such data does not need a spatial offset world file (.wld3).

 Validate CAD and BIM file positioning information

-You can analyze the spatial positioning information of a CAD or BIM file from the file properties dialog box of CAD and BIM files in Catalog, or from the Manage ribbon tab of CAD or BIM layers in ArcGIS Pro.
+You can analyze the spatial positioning information of a CAD or BIM file from the file properties dialog box of CAD and BIM files in Catalog, or from the CAD data or BIM data tab of CAD or BIM layers in ArcGIS Pro.
 You can validate the positioning information for any CAD or BIM file by inspecting the file properties in Catalog and fixing warnings and errors with positioning information.
-Once added to a map or scene, you can modify the position of CAD or BIM data with various positioning tools found on the Position tab that appears with the Manage main ribbon for CAD and BIM data.
-Tools on the position ribbon reposition your CAD or BIM data without changing the original source data.
-Positional modifications made using these tools update a world file (WLD3) that is stored in the file folder of the CAD or BIM file.
+Once you add it to a map or scene, you can modify the position of CAD or BIM data with various positioning tools found on the Position tab that appears with the CAD data or BIM data ribbon for CAD and BIM layers.
+Tools on the Position tab reposition your CAD or BIM data without changing the original source data.
+Positional modifications made using these tools update a world file (.wld3) that is stored in the file folder of the CAD or BIM file.

 If a .prj file is not specified, a suggested UTM zone .prj file is provided, which will allow you to add the data to ArcGIS Pro.
 This may or may not be correct for the data.
 For proper positioning, you must specify an appropriate .prj file where the linear units and range of coordinate values in the CAD or BIM file are contained within the range of coordinates allowed by the chosen coordinate system.
 Accepting the default UTM spatial reference without knowledge of the actual coordinates of the data is not recommended but can be useful to inspect the data, or when it doesn't matter because the coordinates of the file have no inherent spatial location, such as a typical structure or model home that could be placed anywhere.